 Rev. James Jaeger began his service at PLUUF in September 2013.
 He led one service a month at Prairie Lakes while the remaining services were lay-led by members, friends, and guests.
 With the completion of the much-improved Community Room, the 2nd Sunday Potluck began following the service as a time for social interactions among members, friends, and guests.
 After many years of dedicated service to the Prairie Lakes community, Marjorie Kenyon-Cler stepped down as Fellowship Administrator in 2014.
 In November 2015, the Doty Street house was razed due to growing maintenance expenditures.
 The house had provided PLUUF with many years of space for Religious Education, potlucks, and service projects.

 Due to changes in membership dynamics, the Board began discussing ways to transform PLUUF to meet the needs of its community.
 In May 2016, the membership voted to eliminate all paid positions, including Rev. James Jaeger and DRE Nicole Roost.
-Prairie Lakes returned to an all-volunteer organization as it regrouped its efforts.
+Prairie Lakes returned to an all-volunteer organization food essay topic how many words should a eulogy be as it regrouped its efforts.
 It also reduced offering Sunday services to the 2nd and 4th Sundays of the month.

 PLUUF held its first children’s day camp in July 2016, entitled “The Lessons of Trees.”
 Member Judy Harris was instrumental in the camp’s organization and planning with the help of many Fellowship members and friends.
 A grant from the Webster Foundation was awarded to help defray the cost of the day’s events.
 Approximately 20 elementary children joined in the day’s activities.
 In July 2017, PLUUF held its second children’s day camp entitled “Water is Life” through the guidance of Judy Harris and with assistance from the Webster Foundation and members and friends of the Fellowship.
 Nine 2nd through 5th grade children attended the day’s events.